Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 ### OCPI protocol

-The OCPI protocol is used in two ways :
+The OCPI protocol is used in two ways:
 - in replacement of the private protocols used by the aggregators to exchange with CPO
 - to exchange directly between eMSP and CPO without passing by an aggregator.
 It's a not very common using of the protocol, because it's difficult to implement it for this purpose